Cheap Trick

-Cheap Trick is an American rock band from Rockford, Illinois, formed in 1973 by guitarist Rick Nielsen, bassist Tom Petersson, lead vocalist Robin Zander and drummer Bun E. Carlos.
-The current lineup of the band consists of Zander, Nielsen and Petersson.
-Their commercially successful work bridged elements of '60s guitar pop, heavy metal, and punk rock, and would help set the template for subsequent power pop and arena rock artists.
+Cheap Trick is an American rock band formed in Rockford, Illinois in 1973 by guitarist Rick Nielsen, bassist Tom Petersson, lead vocalist Robin Zander and drummer Bun E. Carlos.
+Their work bridged elements of '60s guitar pop, '70s hard rock, and the emerging punk rock sound, and would help set the template for subsequent power pop artists.

 Cheap Trick released their self-titled debut album in 1977 and, later that year, found success in Japan with the release of their second album, In Color.
-The band would achieve mainstream popularity in the United States in 1979 with the breakthrough No. 4 live album At Budokan and a Top 10 single, a live re-recording of "I Want You to Want Me."
+1978's Heaven Tonight included the power pop classic "Surrender".
+The band achieved mainstream popularity in the United States in 1979 with the triple-platinum live album At Budokan and a Top 10 single, a live recording of "I Want You to Want Me".
 They followed with Dream Police (1979), their most commercially successful studio album, reaching No. 6 on the Billboard 200 chart.
-They later topped the US charts in 1988 with "The Flame."
+After struggling with declining popularity and lineup changes in the 1980s, Cheap Trick experienced a major resurgence toward the end of the decade when they topped the US charts with the power ballad "The Flame" (from 1988's Lap of Luxury).
+The band's other hits include "Dream Police", "She's Tight", "I Can't Take It", "Tonight It's You", "Mighty Wings", a cover version of Elvis Presley's "Don't Be Cruel", "Ghost Town", and "Can't Stop Fallin' into Love".

-Cheap Trick has performed live more than 5,000 times and sold more than 20 million albums.
-Over the course of its career, the band has experienced several resurgences of popularity and built a dedicated cult following.
-Cheap Trick was inducted into the Rock and Roll Hall of Fame in 2016.
+Cheap Trick has continued releasing new music into the 21st century and maintains a constant touring schedule, having performed live more than 5,000 times since their formation.
+Cheap Trick has sold more than 20 million albums and built a dedicated cult following.
+Their influence has been cited by a diverse range of rock artists from both the mainstream and underground.
+The band was inducted into the Rock and Roll Hall of Fame in 2016.
+The current lineup of the band consists of Zander, Nielsen and Petersson.